vaibhav18matere/books/README.md

 - 3. But up until the very end, our mind is ours.

 ### 24th APRIL => A PRODUCTIVE USE FOR CONTEMPT
+### 25th APRIL => THERE’S NOTHING WRONG WITH BEING WRONG
+- Remember: you’re a free agent.
+When someone points out a legitimate flaw in your belief or in your actions, they’re not criticizing you.
+They’re presenting a better alternative.
+Accept it!